parekh0711/Deception/README.md

 5. In the next line, add number of service players needed (>=2).
 6. Install twilio using :
           pip install twilio
-7. From every player's whatsapp, Add the phone number +14155238886 and send "join prove-serious" to get added to the game.
-You need to do this just once per 24 hours.
-8. Run game.py
+7. Set up sandbox on twilio and update credentials.txt
+8. Add players to sandbox
+9. Run agent_gui.py from command prompt